Our Water: Campaign for Clean Water

 Our Lives Depend on Water

 From the water we drink to the food we eat, the quality of our lives is intrinsically connected to the health of our waters.
 We rely on our lakes, rivers and groundwater for our sustenance, recreation, health, economy and so much more.
 It’s a point of pride for us; we’re home to one of the world’s great rivers and the largest freshwater lake on Earth.
-And integral to the health of these waters is the health of our lands, through which rainfall and snowmelt travel on their way to our lakes and rivers.
+And integral to the health of these waters is the health of our lands.

 Our Waters are at Risk

 This first line of defense against water pollution—our forests, wetlands and prairies—is at risk as local populations grow and put increased pressure on our lands.
 Currently, Minnesota ranks #2 in the nation for deforestation, and grasslands across Minnesota and the Dakotas are disappearing even more rapidly than tropical rainforests.

 What Happens on Land Impacts Water

 This loss of natural lands has direct consequences for our water.
 Increased sedimentation, nutrient runoff and flooding all contribute to water degradation in our lakes, rivers and groundwater.
 Wetlands, prairies and forests all play a critical role in keeping our water clean by providing a natural filtration system.
 In order to protect our water, we must protect the lands through which it flows.